AdaCore/training_material/courses/ada_essentials/013_hello_world/88-lab.rst

 Step 1 - Copy the Prompt
 --------------------------

+* You should have downloaded (or received) a :filename:`labs` folder

+   * This folder contains a directory for each module in the class that has a lab

+* In each module directory, you should find a :filename:`prompt` and :filename:`answer` folder

 * The :filename:`prompt` folder contains

    * Project file (:filename:`default.gpr`) that instructs
      the compilation system on how to build the application
    * Ada file(s) containing the source code for the application

-* This folder should reside in a directory provided by your instructor or IT team.
-The name of the folder will contain the name of the module.
-(There should be a folder for each module in the class.)

-* Create a folder for this class, and then copy the :filename:`prompt` folder into it
+* Create a folder for this class.
+As you do each lab, copy the module directory into the class folder

 ---------------------------
 Step 2 - Open the Project